An honest poem written by Jaee Sumter

 Who is I?
 Who is you?
 Who is We?

 Who do we become in me and you?

-An I. an You. a Community
+I. You.
+Community

 The embodiment of who you are is the truest liberation.
 You are more than a number, hashtag, second thought, gossip line, opinion, read of judgment and earthly experience.

 healing. wondering. questioning. learning. exploring. manifesting. being. transmuting, accepting, releasing, empowering. saying no, existing.

 me. a person. a daughter. a sibling. a cousin. a friend. someone's kinfolk.

 a first-born elder.
 I am the eldest and come from a mother and grandma of elders.
 I am spunky and curious.
 I am honest and don't take foolishness.
 I am understanding yet sometimes forget to give myself that same grace.
 I am youthful and wise beyond my years.
 I am a leader and a follower.
 I am a visionary and one in the crowd.
 I am an artist and a poet.
 I am a muse and curator.